-Juicy Juice is teaming up with Food Network Star Jeff Mauro to help families discover a world of flavor with our 100% juice line, inspiring kids to expand their taste palates with original recipes like these!
+Juicy Juice is helping families discover a world of flavor with our 100% juice line, inspiring kids to expand their taste palates with cooking tips and recipes like these.

 ––––––––Flavorful Fun Tips––––––––

 The more they cook, the more they’ll try.

 A guaranteed way to get kids to try new things is by getting them involved.
 It can be as easy as cracking eggs, pouring juice for a sauce, or grating cheese on taco night.
 You can even let your kids help cook the ingredients in a pan.
 If you’re having steak for dinner, let your child help flip it in the pan or sauté the veggies.
 Once kids help create a dish, they establish a deeper connection to the food and will most definitely want to try what they’ve created.

 Aim a bit higher with flavor!

 It’s all about simple swaps!
 Whether it’s snack time or mealtime, start introducing more robust flavors into dishes kids already love.
 Maybe it’s sharp cheddar or provolone instead of American cheese on their sandwich, or perhaps seasoning their meats and veggies – and it doesn’t only have to be salt and pepper.
 This not only gives their diet some diversity, but also slowly and organically introduces their palates to new and exciting flavors.
 And remember, just because they might not try it the first time, doesn’t mean they never will.